AcademySoftwareFoundation/openexr/docs/TheoryDeepPixels.rst

    \mathbf{C_c}&=\frac{\left(\frac{\mathbf{C_a}\log(1-\alpha_a)}{\alpha_a} -
    \mathbf{C_b}\right)\alpha_a}{\log(1-\alpha_a)}\end{aligned}

-Merging two transparent samples
+Merging Two Transparent Samples
 -------------------------------

 Where both samples are transparent, the colours simply add together:

 .. math:: \mathbf{C_c}=\mathbf{C_a}+\mathbf{C_b}

-Merging solid samples
+Merging Solid Samples
 ---------------------

 For numerical stability, we must give a sensible value for